 This arrangement helps you reduce your risk.
 You can only lose $10,000 if all five members of the group get unlucky and lose the $10,000.
 The probability of that is .01 times .01 times .01 times .01 times .01, which equals .0000000001, or one chance in ten billion.

-The tradeoff is a bigger chance of losing a smaller amount of money.
+The tradeoff is that you now have a bigger chance that you will lose a smaller amount of money.
 The table below shows the probabilities that you face, as a member of the risk pool.
 (The probabilities in the 4th column are calculated using the binomial distribution.
 The assumption is that bad events are independent of each other.)

 How many people in the pool